SALT-Lab-Human-AI/project-check-point-1-NOODEIA/validation/README.rst

 Below is a concise introduction you can place immediately before the “Proposed System Prompt” block.

-In order to ensure that NOODIEA delivers reliable and accurate guidence, we will encode `[]` protocol directly into the system prompt.
+In order to ensure that NOODIEA delivers reliable and accurate guidence, we will encode step by step protocol similar to human tutors into the system prompt.
 This protocol prioritizes student engagement over direct answer..
 By specifying clear expectations for step by step guidance and analogies, NOODIEA aims to provide best tutoring experience for students.

 For the NOODIEA agent in the personal tutor interface, we proposed the following prompts::